-C56 The Chief Executive, and Deputy Chief Executives are responsible for day to day management of assets used within their services and are accountable for ad hoc maintenance.
+C53 The Chief Executive, Deputy Chief Executives and Group Heads are responsible for day to day management of assets used within their services and are accountable for ad hoc maintenance.

-Responsibilities of Heads of Service
+Responsibilities of Group Heads

-- C57 The Head of Asset Management must maintain an Asset Register in a form approved by the Chief Finance Officer for all land and buildings.
-The Head of Streetscene to maintain asset registers in a form approved by the Chief Finance Officer for vehicles and plant currently owned or used by the Council.
-The Head of ICT Services to maintain an asset register of all ICT equipment in a form approved by the Chief Finance Officer.
-Any use of property by a department or establishment other than for direct service delivery, with the exception of investment properties, should be supported by documentation identifying terms, responsibilities and duration of the use. - C58 The Head of Streetscene is responsible for organising ad hoc maintenance of assets. - C59 Heads of Service are to ensure the proper security of all buildings and other assets under their control.
-Investment property let to third parties is their responsibility to secure. - C60 To pass the title deeds to the Head of Corporate Governance, who is responsible for custody of all title deeds. - C61 To ensure that the department maintains an inventory of moveable assets in accordance with guidance defined by the Chief Finance Officer. - C62 To ensure that controls are in place to ensure that staff members do not carry out private work in Council time and that staff are aware of an employer's rights with regard to intellectual property.
+- C54 The Group Head for Regeneration and Growth must maintain an Asset Register in a form approved by the Chief Finance Officer for all land and buildings.
+The Group Head for Neighbourhood Services is to maintain asset registers in a form approved by the Chief Finance Officer for vehicles and plant currently owned or used by the Council.
+The Group Head for Commissioning and Transformation to maintain an asset register of all ICT equipment in a form approved by the Chief Finance Officer.
+Any use of property by a department or establishment other than for direct service delivery, with the exception of investment properties, should be supported by documentation identifying terms, responsibilities and duration of the use. - C55 The Group Head for Neighbourhood Services is responsible for organising ad hoc maintenance of Neighbourhood Services' assets. - C56 Group Heads are to ensure the proper security of all buildings and other assets under their control.
+Investment property let to third parties is their responsibility to secure. - C57 To pass the title deeds to the Group Head of Corporate Governance, who is responsible for custody of all title deeds. - C58 To ensure that the department maintains an inventory of moveable assets in accordance with guidance defined by the Chief Finance Officer. - C59 To ensure that controls are in place to ensure that staff members do not carry out private work in Council time and that staff are aware of an employer's rights with regard to intellectual property.